hpssjellis/char-rnn-tensorflow/README.md

 I use a blank workspace but php5 or python would probably work.

-in s terminal right click --> run the index.php file
+in s terminal right click --> run the rnn-serve.php file

 Open the link provided in the terminal output